This content has been machine translated dynamically.

 Select Failover and then click Next.

-If you use Fibre Channel shared storage with LUN mirroring to replicate the data to the secondary site, break mirroring before you attempt to recover data.
-This action gives the secondary site Read/Write access.
+If you use Fibre Channel shared storage with LUN mirroring to replicate the data to the secondary site, before you attempt to recover data, mirroring must be broken so that the secondary site has Read/Write access.

 - Select the storage repositories (SRs) containing the pool metadata for the VMs and vApps that you want to recover.
 By default, the list on this wizard page shows all SRs that are currently attached within the pool.
 To scan for more SRs, choose Find Storage Repositories and then select the storage type to scan for: